Hyuntae-91/Algorithms/ADT/Binary_search_tree.md

         internal_insert(self, root, data) - insert Node at the BST delete(self, data) - Wrapper function
-        internal_delete(self, root, data) - Delete data at the BST FindMinNode(self, root) - Search Min Node at the Tree to delete data BSTSize(self) - return the size
+        internal_delete(self, root, data) - Delete data at the BST LeftMostNode(self, root) - Search Min Node at the Tree to delete data BSTSize(self) - return the size
         is_empty(self) - Check is the BST empty traversal